unicef/publicgoods-toolkit/policy.md

 ### Trademark Policy

-The policy implications of trademarks for DPGs are actually fairly
-simple:
+As noted above, trademark and copyright are quite different in scope and purpose.
+The whole point of DPG licenses is to establish a minimum set of copyright permissions to enable collaborative production of software and other materials.
+Traditional trademark rules, though, often work just fine in an open source environment.
+And the ways different DPG efforts will want to deviate from traditional trademark will vary from project to project.
+As a result, aside from clarifying that licensees may make very limited use of a project's name, open source licenses don't have much to say about trademark.

+Despite licenses setting relatively few rules about trademark, every major DPG effort eventually finds itself making its own rules on how its marks should be used.
+The starting point for this type or policy-making is fairly simple:

-It is okay for an organization to have a trademark on the name or logo of a DPG (or of some aspect of a DPG).
-In some cases it may even be
-desirable: while a DPG can be "forked" -- that is, anyone can make a divergent version with their own changes (like a fork in the road), perhaps even with changes that the original authors disagree with, there may be some considerations to this.
-It may be beneficial to the public to force the divergent version to distinguish itself clearly from the original, that is, to avoid being an impostor.
+There is nothing wrong with an organization having a trademark on the name or logo of a DPG (or of some aspect of a DPG).
+In some cases it may even be desirable: while a DPG can be "forked" -- that is, anyone can make a divergent version with their own changes, perhaps even with changes that the original authors disagree with -- it may be beneficial to the public to force the fork to distinguish itself clearly from the original, that is, to avoid being an impostor.

-Of course, it would be bad for trademarks associated with a DPG to be held by a company that intends to use them to squash competing commercial activity.
+Of course, it would be bad for trademarks associated with a DPG to end up being held by a company that intends to use them to squash competing commercial activity.
 But even then, there is a limit to how much damage such a company could do, because at most it can monopolize usage of those labels in commerce.
 If the company's behavior annoys